FraCSPy/FraCSPy/examples/README.txt

 Gallery
 -------

-Below is a gallery of examples which use pyfrac for microseismic monitoring purposes.
+Below is a gallery of examples which use FraCSPy for microseismic monitoring purposes.